this-is-rafa/fftools/README.md

 ## FFTools

-Something to make my life easier when dealing with common FFMPEG tasks.
-You'll need FFMPEG and Ruby installed.
+Something to make my life easier when dealing with common FFmpeg tasks.
+You'll need FFmpeg and Ruby installed.

 **mkvwav**
 This will dump a wav file from an MKV.